Gohar Nawaz Khan

 Gohar Nawaz Khan is a Pakistani politician hailing from Haripur District.
-He is a advisor of Metrix Tech Summit Pakistan's biggest tech Summit.
+He is an advisor of Metrix Tech Summit Pakistan's biggest tech Summit.
 He had served as a member of the Khyber Pakhtunkhwa Assembly belonging to the Qaumi Watan Party.
 He had also served as member of several different committees.

 Political career

 Gohar was elected a member of the Khyber Pakhtunkhwa Assembly, an Independent from PK-51 (Haripur-III) in the 2013 Pakistani general election and later joined the Qaumi Watan Party.